hslil25/hslil25/README.md

 - 👋 Hey!
 I’m Halil Tataroğlu {Halil Tʰatʰaɾo:ɫu}.
 I was born in 2003 (according to the Gregorian calendar).
+I am living in 🇹🇷 but not İstanbul.
 - I'm a freshman at Bilkent University studying computer science.
 - I plan to graduate in 2025.
 - halil00tataroglu@gmail.com - 7/24